Mobile ALOHA

 Industrial Implications

-“Mobile ALOHA has demonstrated something unique: relatively cheap robot hardware can solve really complex problems.” - Lerrel Pinto, NYU
+“Mobile ALOHA has demonstrated something unique: relatively cheap robot hardware can solve really complex problems.” - Lerrel Pinto, Associate Professor of Computer Science, NYU

 • Demonstrated feasibility of household robots